-9 Ways Bikram Yoga Will Make You a Better Athlete
+9 Ways Bikram Yoga Will Make You A Better Athlete

 By Dan – Founder of YogaSol

 Being athletic involves hard-core training, mental resilience, consistency and more.
 One often overlooked exercise activity to incorporate into your athletic training is Bikram Yoga.
-LeBron James and Dwyane Wade, for example, have seen yoga’s benefits, including beating cramps and preventing injuries.
-As a former athlete myself, I can vouch for the effectiveness of adding Bikram yoga into your regular routine.
+LeBron James and Dwyane Wade, for example, have seen Yoga’s benefits, including beating cramps and preventing injuries.
+As a former athlete myself, I can vouch for the effectiveness of adding Bikram Yoga into your regular routine.
 From years of running, tennis, basketball and more, I have racked up my fair share of athletic injuries and chronic pain.
 I found Bikram Yoga later in my career, once my body was more banged and bruised than I would have liked.
 I recommend Bikram to athletes of all levels.
 Making it a consistent part of your sports training can definitely make you a better athlete.
 Here are 9 reasons why:

 1. Prevent Injuries

 Recreation- and sports-related injuries are a major issue in the United States.
 They account for an average estimated 8.6 million injuries every year.
-While about half of these injuries do not require hospitalization, they still take their toll on us in the form of chronic pain and temporary to more permanent limitations.
+While about half of these injuries do not require hospitalization, they still take their toll on us in the form of chronic pain and temporary, to more permanent limitations.
 Bikram Yoga offers a proactive method for preventing injuries.

-When you practice a sport that puts pressure on one specific body part or involves repetition, such as running or cycling, the tendency is to train singularly for your sport.
+When you practise a sport that puts pressure on one specific body part or involves repetition, such as running or cycling, the tendency is to train singularly for your sport.
 This might cause overuse while ignoring other muscles and promoting imbalance.
 This can easily lead to injury.

 2. Control Breathing

 The amount of control you have over breathing can affect how well you perform.
 In fact, one study found that you can enhance your sports performance by 15 percent when you exercise proper breathing.
 Bikram Yoga is a routine of 26 postures and breathing exercises, helping you learn to control your breathing.
 Hot yoga has even been used by Green Berets as part of their rigorous training.
-Because you learn to meditate and focus doing yoga, you can work to control your breathing for enhanced performance.
+Because you learn to meditate and focus during Yoga, you can work to control your breathing for enhanced performance.

 3. Injury Rehabilitation